rdustinb/Cryptosuite/Sha/readme.txt

+Looks like the old repo for this was abandoned and no longer works with the Arduino IDE v1.6+

+I have implemented a few changes so it now compiles.
+Below is the original readme.

+————————

 SHA implements secure hash functions that can be used for cryptography, data integrity and security purposes.

 Sha covers the following standards: